Cashroom Named Finalist at the 2025 Legal Technology Awards

 Contacts: build a network of people who share your values.
 Who are credible and who understand the value of what you do, and where you in return are able to articulate (and believe in) what they do.

-Just a few of some of great events and people I've met with in the past year.Just a few of some of great events and people I’ve met with in the past year.
+Just a few of some of great events and people I've met with in the past year.Just a few of some of the great events and people I’ve met with in the past year.

 When I walk into a networking event, contrary to popular opinion, I don’t know everyone in the room!
 I may well know some of the attendees, and it’s always great to reconnect, but I’m also looking forward to meeting new people, and the presence of some existing contacts can be a real help.
 If you follow the rule of working and connecting with people that you know, like and trust, then those same people will be able to help introduce you to people that they know you will get on with.
 A warm introduction like that is always exciting because it means even more friends!